Olian04/better-logging/README.md

 ```

-Better-logging can bind it self to any object, not just the console
+Better-logging can decorate any object, not just the console

 ```ts
 let better = {};